Skip to main content

 Coaching transcriptDay 17 / 2026-03-27

-The coach saw the mismatch, asked what could explain it, and changed the draft plan.
+The coach saw the mismatch, asked what could explain it, and changed what to do next.

 User